Integrations

 Turn on the data connector in your Fin configuration.
 Fin will now cite your documentation when answering customer questions.

-Fin respects the score field — higher-scoring results appear first in its answers.
+Fin respects the score field, so higher-scoring results appear first in its answers.
 Passages with a score below 0.7 are typically not used.

 Zendesk (MCP Server)

 Zendesk's AI features support MCP servers as knowledge sources.
-Use Jamdesk's built-in MCP server to connect your docs to Zendesk's AI agents — no custom code required.
+Use Jamdesk's built-in MCP server to connect your docs to Zendesk's AI agents with no custom code required.

 In Zendesk Admin Center, go to AI Agents → Knowledge Sources → Add MCP Server.